wsslhllmn/itq-workshop-argocd/README.md

           prune: false
           selfHeal: false
     ```

+    > [!Note]\
+    > Note that the value for the destination cluster has changed.\
+    > This refers to the alias which ArgoCD uses to communicate with a cluster.\
+    > On clusters where ArgoCD runs, this is always called in-cluster.

     Start replacing the values between the *angle brackets* but wait before you apply the changes.\
     You also need to change the contents of the values in [folder app-of-apps](./app-of-apps/).